My Diet (aka Mastering Metabolism and Preventing Disease)

 I’m writing this post because someone close to me was recently diagnosed with a common and treatable form of cancer.
 My hope is that these thoughts are helpful for them, and others, as they reexamine their diet and lifestyle that may have contributed to their condition.

 My opinions on diet change – rather, are refined – constantly.
-This is what I find works for me now, as I spend more time tuning into my body and correlate my body’s response to different stimulus, whether diet, exercise, mental health and more.
+This is what I find works for me now, as I spend more time tuning into my body and correlating my body’s response to different stimuli, whether diet, exercise, mental health, and more.

 Some Basic Truths (As I See Them Now)